ladjs/lad/Readme.md

 However, you can swap out Bootstrap to another version, or entirely for something else.
 You can also switch SCSS to use LESS or plain CSS.

-Also included are the front-end packages jQuery and [Sweetalert][sweetalert].
+Also included are the front-end packages jQuery and [Sweetalert2][sweetalert2].

 **You don't need Bower anymore**, since you can simply import libraries through our Browserify setup!